ajaykaarthic/ShotSense/README.md

 # ShotSense

-A computer vision model for evaluat- ing the posture of a basketball player and detecting whether they are likely to make a successful shot
+A computer vision model for evaluating the posture of a basketball player and detecting whether they are likely to make a successful shot

 # Quick Start:
 Run ```pip install -r requirements.txt```

+## Deployment
+To run your own version of ShotSense, use `python3 predict_shot.py`